 - Complete the Application for Pro Hac Vice Admission (PDF 144K), which must be signed and notarized.
 Incomplete or altered applications will be returned.

 - Associate with local counsel, who is an active member of the Wyoming State Bar.
-Local counsel must file a Motion for Admission Pro Hac Vice and an Entry of Appearance in the matter for which you are seeking admission, along with the Certificate of Compliance with Rule 8, which you will receive upon approval of your application.
-Please note that the motion and entry of appearance should not be filed prior to receipt of the Certificate of Compliance with Rule 8.
+Local counsel must file a Motion for Admission Pro Hac Vice and an Entry of Appearance in the matter for which you are seeking admission, along with the Rule 8 Certificate , which you will receive upon approval of your application.
+Please note that the motion and entry of appearance should not be filed prior to receipt of the Rule 8 Certificate.
 Submit all of the documents listed above in the Submission Checklist to the Wyoming State Bar, including payment of the application fee in the amount of $500.
 Payment may be made by a check payable to the Wyoming State Bar, or by credit card.
 Ensure that payment information is noted on the application.
 Application documents may be sent to:

 Wyoming State Bar

 4124 Laramie Street

 The Wyoming State Bar will issue a Rule 8 Certificate upon approval of the application for admission pro hac vice to local counsel, and a copy will be sent to the applicant.

 A separate application and application fee must be submitted for each case in which an attorney seeks admission pro hac vice.

 - A separate application must be submitted for each attorney seeking admission in a case.
 For example, if a firm’s senior attorney and two associates are to be listed on the pleadings after admission, each must file a separate application, along with all of the documentation and fees required.

 - Certificate(s) of good standing can take time to obtain.
 Certificate(s) from the highest court in each state(s) in which you are licensed, dated no more than 30 days prior to the date the application is received by the Wyoming State Bar.

 - Need to find local counsel?